GrossDesignCo/unnamed-astronav-game-idea/notes/audio.md

 Therefore the changes in the notes depend on how many bodies there are Earth and moon would be a very simple pair
 Saturn and its moons would be much more complex

+Maybe instead of playing a continuous tone that's a function of closeness, get a few scales together that are complimentary, then use a step function of some kind to switch between notes.
+That way instead of a continuous rise and fall overlapping for each planet, it's a series of individual notes that are rising and falling, more like windchimes than an aegean harp